Apr0G/lic-environment/README.md

-## Autonomous Environmental Response Drone (with @n1chey)
+## Lic-Environment

+### Description

-A collaborative project focused on building a fully autonomous drone system capable of detecting environmental hazards in real time.
+A collaborative project with @n1chey focused on building a fully autonomous drone system capable of detecting environmental hazards in real time.

 The drone uses an onboard AI model — developed entirely by us — to analyze live camera footage and identify early signs of oil spills, smoke, or wildfires.
 When a threat is detected, the system automatically alerts emergency services and stores captured imagery for auditing, verification, and future model improvement.